Ashtead War

 An obituary in Memorials of Old Berkonians, 1914-1918, accompanied by a photograph, explains that: -

-“In April 1916 he obtained a commission in what was then the Royal Flying Corps, and went to France in August of the same year.
+April 1916 he obtained a commission in what was then the

+same year.
+In November he was wounded, and returned to England, and after some time was posted to Orfordness Experimental Station, where he soon became the best experimental pilot on the station.
+He went twice again to France, once with his brother, Major B. M. Jones*, to do some flying to test various instruments under actual war conditions.
 It was some months later, on his return to England, that he was killed [14th April 1918].He had gone up in a very high wind to try some experiments and, when attempting to land, something went wrong and the machine 'crashed.'
 No one knows what was the cause, but all are agreed that he could not possibly have made a mistake, his control over the machine being so complete.
+One who knew him better than most said

-Flight Global reported Lieutenant Benedict Henry Melvill Jones (“Tops”) death, referring to his parents’ residence at that time in The Red House, [Skinners Lane,] Ashtead, Surrey.
+Flight Global reported Lieutenant Benedict Henry Melvill Jones (Tops) death, referring to his parents residence at that time in The Red House, [Skinners Lane,] Ashtead, Surrey.
 He is buried in St Bartholomew's Churchyard, Orford.

 Benedict Jones senior, lived on until 26 May 1941, attaining the age of 86.